armortal/webcrypto-go/README.md

 ### ECDSA

 The **ECDSA** algorithm is the implementation of operations described in [§23](https://www.w3.org/TR/WebCryptoAPI/#ecdsa) of the W3C specification.

-You can import it into your program with `import "github.com/armortal/webcrypto-go/algorithms/ecdsa"`.
+`import "github.com/armortal/webcrypto-go/algorithms/ecdsa"`.

 #### Parameter Definitions